Hello Hearst Families,

 Note that there are three types of enrichment programs offered at the school.
 Please click the links for further information and a list of associated classes.

 - Pay as You Go Programs will continue to operate on a first-pay, first-served basis, with registration primarily set up by those providers.
 See below for registration and contact information for each of those.
-These include Mad Science, karate, ballet/tap/jazz, hip hop dance, Minecraft Programming and piano.
+These include Mad Science, karate, ballet/tap/jazz, hip hop dance, Engineering/Minecraft Animation, and piano.
 The PTA provides some organizational help for them but does not operate them.
 Please note that some pay as you go programs follow a different schedule (i.e., have fewer than 8 week sessions or more than 8 week sessions).

 Note: If you sign your child up for a pay as you go program, please email firstname.lastname@example.org to let us know which class and what your child’s aftercare situation is (e.g., Innis, Rec, or parent-pick-up).
 Not all vendors collect aftercare information and we need to know so the PTA can coordinate getting kids to and from classes.

 - Teacher-led Clubs (e.g., drama, chorus, and running club).
 These are run entirely by teachers, and are listed in the schedule below but the PTA assists with some of the logistics like sign-ups, coordinating volunteers, and sharing information.

 Registration, enrollment, and payment for the enrichment program will operate as follows:

 - For the PTA-sponsored enrichment classes, all students will have the opportunity to participate in one class per school year at no cost.
 After the 1st class, students will be asked to pay a $25 administration and supplies fee for each additional class.

 - If there is more demand for a class than spots available, class assignments will be done by random lottery, with preference given to students who have not previously participated in any enrichment class.
 Each student will be assigned to one class before any students will get into more than one class.
 The registration form will allow parents to specify their class preferences for each student.